 Please reference as: Liz Stanley (2017) ‘On Curiosities and Letters’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/curiosities/on-curiosities/ and provide the paragraph number as appropriate when quoting.

 1. The original cabinets (or even rooms) of curiosities contained objects whose categorical boundaries were not known, and so whose definitional and ontological being was not yet decided.
 They formed someone’s collection, but except for this were not ‘a set’ but instead diverse objects of different kinds which had been gathered under the heading of the wondrous and the curious.
 Representations of them look interesting, quite glamorous and, yes, curious.
 But they lack a certain something.
 This is dirt, dust, and yet more dirt; scruffiness in their appearance, and the dust of ages in their contents.
 They seem pristine in pictures, but in actuality…

-2. The archival equivalent is not the glamorous gleaming treasures of the most famous representations of cabinets of curiosities.
+2. The archival equivalent of these things is not like the glamorous gleaming treasures of the most famous pictures of cabinets of curiosities.
 It is instead the towering piles of archive boxes, boxes which the workers in these places have eked out to them, usually one at a time.
 These have contents that can be oddly mixed and fascinate the delighted mind, but their dusty proofs of ageing also scour the hands, grit the eyes, dirty the clothes and hair.